-To show the whole appeal and charm of the competition, let’s have a look at some scientific problems offered to participants of the All-Armenian Tournament of Young Chemists.
+To show the whole appeal and charm of the competition, let’s have a look at some scientific problems offered to participants of the Tournament of Young Chemists.

 1. Matenadaran – Identify the main physical and chemical processes that underlie the “aging” of paintings, books and manuscripts.
 How can this process be slowed down?
 Describe the main ways of canvas restoration and list their drawbacks.